 Why is my Total revenue lower than the Total attributed revenue?

 It might happen that your Total revenue is lower than your Total attributed revenue.
-One of the possible reasons for this is that the Total Revenue also includes purchases related to items that were later returned.
+A possible reason for this is that the Total Revenue also includes purchases made by unidentified customers and returned items (refunds) are deducted from this metric.

 Why are the results different on the Revenue Analytics and Trend Reporting pages?